Want to build a brand your customer’s trust?

 That’s because they need proof.

-They need a reason to choose your brand over the who-knows-how-many others in your space, and a big name alone is no longer enough to ensure a strong customer base.
+Your consumers need a reason to choose your brand over the who-knows-how-many others in your space, and a big name alone is no longer enough to ensure a strong customer base.

 Don’t believe me?
 Just take a look at Facebook.

-Since the Cambridge Analytica scandal broke, consumer confidence in the brand has plummeted and the social giant reported a 20% decrease in shares last quarter.
+Since the Cambridge Analytica scandal broke, consumer confidence in the brand has plummeted, and the social giant reported a 20% decrease in shares last quarter.

 That, and the growing skepticism around “fake news,” has led to many wary would-be customers – and brands scrambling to prove they can live up to their promises.